Library

 11. Early Americans Supported Religious Tolerance within Civil Peace and Order

-12. Philosopher John Locke Defended Religious Tolerance
+12. Philosopher John Locke & His Letters Concerning Toleration

 —–